lulu-wang/Starlight/README.md

 # SchemeArt
 Art made from Python's Turtle graphics package and Scheme.
+Winner of CS61A Spring 2017's Scheme Recursive Art Contest.

 ## To run:
 - Clone the repository